|About Safety||Posted: 10:55 AM - 7/24/02|

 |OSHA Standard: Click on Hazard Communication Standard (HCS)|

-The BCB strives to reduce or eliminate the use of hazardous chemicals by Transitioning to Safer Alternative Chemicals.
+DGS strives to reduce or eliminate the use of hazardous chemicals by Transitioning to Safer Alternative Chemicals.

 Employees have the RIGHT TO KNOW and UNDERSTAND about the hazardous materials with which they work.
 The Safety Data Sheet (SDS, formerly Material Safety Data Sheet-MSDS) is the primary tool for finding information about the chemicals you work with – work precautions such as required personal protective equipment, handling and storage; health sypmtoms and how to treat a victim of exposure; spill cleanup; and other important information.
-All SDSs are readily accessible at any time through our on-line system - click on MSDS Look Up (see Tutorial).
+All SDSs are readily accessible at any time through our on-line system - click on SDS Look Up (see Tutorial).

 This Hazardous Communication (HAZCOM) Program sets forth how each employee will be made aware of hazardous materials and the necessary safety precautions for their protection.